The Power of Poultry

 “The challenge your farm faces is that due to previous history on the farm, you have inherited soils which have been depleted of fertility, and have significant compaction, including soil surface compaction.
 Surface compaction is causing rainfall to run over and off the surface and even pool on some areas of the soils instead of infiltrating into the soils.” – Sarah Flack

-We rotated poultry in two locations, in our alley cropping land unit ahead of planting more crops the following year, and in our perennial pasture to improve soil health and ultimately ocean health.
+We rotated poultry in two locations, our alley cropping land unit ahead of planting crops the following year, and our perennial pasture to improve soil health for grasses.

 “In terms of impacting our pasture health, the rotational poultry system made an observable difference in our grasses,” said gg glasson, livestock steward.
 “As the year ended, our cows grazed where the chickens and turkeys spent the most time, and it felt rewarding to have them grazing on grass that was fertilized by animals we raised.”